Rainbow2281337/Demy/README.md

 ## Features

-- Course Listing: Display courses with key details such as instructor, level, and topics.
+- Course Listing: Display courses with key details such as instructor, level, ....
 - Search & Filtering: Users can search courses by title and filter based on difficulty level and category.
-- Sorting & Pagination: Allows sorting courses by name, popularity, or date while ensuring smooth navigation.
+- Sorting & Pagination: Allows sorting courses by tag, price, rating total hours and difficulty level.
 - Responsive Design: The platform adapts to different screen sizes for seamless user experience.
-- Interactive UI: Engaging elements for exploring courses efficiently.

 ## Installation